Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-Our trekking destinations are Everest Base Camp, which is still higher than here, and we should climb more than 1000 meters.
+Our trekking destination is Everest Base Camp, which is higher than here, and we should climb more than 1000 meters.

-Similarly, we have to have acclimatization in Dingboche.
-We must climb over 1000 meters and then go back to Dingboche to sleep at night.
+Similarly, we need acclimatization in Dingboche.
+We must climb over 1000 meters and then return to Dingboche to sleep overnight.

 Dinner and overnight at the same hotel you were in last night.